Diodes, Transformers and Regulators... oh my!

 1) Show Vin and Vout as measured in lab.
 Explain.

 2) Show Vin and Vout.
 Derive an expression for the ripple, and use it to calculate an expected valure of the ripple.
 Compare this to your measurement of ripple.
 Explain discrepancies.
+(Note, the calculation of the ripple will likely be an overestimate of the measured ripple).

 3) Show Vin and Vout.
 Calculate the ripple.
 Compare this to your measurement of ripple.
 Explain discrepancies.